PaulAngus/cloudstack-docs/docs/source/conceptsandterminology/network_setup.rst

    profile, which needs to be provided while adding the ASA appliance to CloudStack.

-   For information on configuration, see
+   For information on configuration, see :ref:`configuring-a-vsphere-cluster-with-nexus-1000v-virtual-switch`.
-   `“Configuring a vSphere Cluster with Nexus 1000v Virtual Switch”
-   <hypervisor_installation.html#configuring-a-vsphere-cluster-with-nexus-1000v-virtual-switch>`_.

 #.
 Deploy and configure Cisco VNMC.